SaikatPhys/Network-Analysis/README.md

 # Network-Analysis

-Analysing social networks by using NetworkX library in Python
+Analysing social media network (i.e., Facebook) by using NetworkX library in Python and CrowdTangle's dataset